bigeasy/interrupt/diary.md

+## Tue Dec  1 22:00:30 CST 2020

+Seems like we should use the parsed representation of an object to `dedup` so that `dedup` works after the fact.
+It also means we need to know how to identify error types in the parsed representation, which we could do with a special wrapper object just for the sake of the constructor, or we could do it by just insisting that an object have a very particlar shape, these properties with these types, and a value JavaScript identifer here or there, or else it gets serialized as JSON.
+If we ever do get a case of mistaken identity it would be quite something.

+An interrupt could stringify and parse or there could be a function to just recursively JSONify an error, perhaps that is our JSONify function, and if so then we should have it treat an error specially by breaking up the error and serializing it as expected, with name, message, and a parsed stack trace.
+Perhaps we stash JSONified objects in the Instance map?

+We really want to add somewhere in the documentation that the user should consider a generated object to be immutable, that any interpretation will be done from the `stack` value and you should not reset it.

 ## Mon Oct 19 16:53:27 CDT 2020

 Could use `sprintf` to create formatted messages, but I don't know that I really